About the Digestive Health Institute

 - Our faculty provides national leadership in many National Institutes of Health (NIH)-funded research networks and professional organizations.

-- Our highly rated fellowship program is one of a handful funded by the NIH.
+- Our highly rated fellowship program is one of only a handful funded by the NIH.